 Snow Mobiles

 These motored sleds give you the thrill of zooming through the snow at a good speed.
 However, when you notice the muddy sludge these vehicles create (both quads and snowmobiles), you feel disheartened.
 The white and pristine snow-covered slopes get turned into this (see the picture below).
+Something to be mindful of from a responsible travel perspective.

 Snow mobiles at Solang Ground